mui/toolpad/docs/data/toolpad/core/components/account/account.md

 When signed out, the component renders as an inline sign in button within the dashboard layout.

-{{"demo": "AccountDemoSignedOut.js", "bg": "outlined", "defaultCodeOpen": false }}
+{{"demo": "AccountDemoSignedOut.js", "bg": "outlined", "defaultCodeOpen": false}}

 ## Customization